parsonsmatt/discover-instances/README.md

 # discover-instances

-A Haskell package that defines a `TemplateHaskell` helper for discovering and working with *all* instances of a type class.
+A Haskell package that defines a `TemplateHaskell` helper for discovering and working with instances of a type class.